Trailblazerr1/FaceMe-test/README.md

 The data provided here is mock-data and it doesn't communicates with fb in realtime.For further info see [this](https://github.com/Trailblazerr1/FaceMe).

-Made with love by: Django, d3.js, postgreSQL,fb graph api
+**Made with love by**: Django, d3.js, postgreSQL,facebook graph api